 These events will not be permitted during the annual week-long Western Fair, annual orientation events and campus life events that are held at the University of Western Ontario, affiliated colleges and on campus at Fanshawe College, during the duration of Home Coming Activities or on Saint Patrick’s Day.

 2.5.5 Signature Event - A one-off sporting, cultural or other type of event that impacts the municipality or region and attracts a large number of international and domestic visitors and participants with a high global media profile with a substantial economic and business benefit for the host destination (Examples: World Figure Skating Championship, Sesquifest)

-Powers of the Managing Director
+Powers of the Deputy City Manager

 a) receive and process all applications for Special Events;

 b) issue approvals for Special Events in accordance with the provisions of this Policy and applicable By-laws;